Nadcab logo

 • The architecture is already defined

-• The product is a prototype or PoC
+• The project is a proof of concept

 FAQ : Blockchain Solution Architect vs Blockchain Developer